-Bowery at Midnight (1942), directed by Black Dragons, may be the strangest of the Monogram Nine.
-It has pacing issues, but Lugosi’s performance and the ending, which is still jolting even today, almost make up for the film’s numerous flaws.
-It has quite a cult reputation, which is perhaps why fans have a trio of options to purchase superior editions from Roan, Troma, or the Retromedia Blu-Ray edition., is a surprisingly dour crime melodrama, with a dash of horror (no doubt mandated by ‘s casting).
+Bowery at Midnight (1942), directed by Wallace Fox, is a surprisingly dour crime melodrama, with a dash of horror (no doubt mandated by Lugosi‘s casting).
 It borrows heavily from another Lugosi vehicle, Dark Eyes of London (1939), although the earlier movie was from an Edgar Wallace story.
 Bowery At Midnight is comparatively muddled.
 As in Dark Eyes, Lugosi again sort of plays dual roles, and does some actual acting.
 The explanation of why his professor character needs a second identity (he uses a soup kitchen as a front to recruit gang members) is nonsensical, however, as is his need to keep … Continue reading BELA LUGOSI AND THE MONOGRAM NINE, PART TWO (1942-1944)